grumpypixel/msfs2020-simconnect-go/README.md

 # msfs2020-simconnect-go

-## tl;dr

-This library a Golang interface for Microsoft Flight Simulator 2020 (MSFS2020 ) using SimConnect.
+This is a Golang interface for Microsoft Flight Simulator 2020 (MSFS2020 ) using SimConnect.

+## Installation

+`$ go get github.com/grumpypixel/msfs2020-simconnect-go`

 ## Does it work?